Planning to travel to Merida, Mexico? Here’s what you need to know before you go. Not planning to travel to Merida? Here’s why you should.

 Breakfast at La Chaya Maya

-La Chaya Maya is a popular option for eating in Merida – so I made it my first stop after I arrived in the city.
+La Chaya Maya is a hugely popular spot for Yucatecan food, so I made it my first stop after arriving in the city.
 It didn’t disappoint.

-Opt for the breakfast panuchos – crispy corn tortillas with your choice of toppings.
-I went for the cochinita pibil pork, the classic (shredded turkey) and the Maya (chaya leaves with onion and veg).
-All three were incredibly tasty – boasting a depth of flavour and tenderness that contrasted perfectly with the crunchy tortilla.
+Opt for the breakfast panuchos, crispy corn tortillas with your choice of toppings.
+I went for the cochinita pibil pork, the classic shredded turkey, and the Maya (chaya leaves with onion and veg).
+All three were tender, deeply flavoured and a perfect contrast to the crunchy tortilla.

 Chilakillas